 Most therapists have a specialization of some kind—even those who primarily treat common issues like depression or anxiety.
 No therapist is qualified to treat all mental health issues.
 For the same reasons people go to a cardiologist—rather than a general practitioner—for a serious heart condition, I highly recommend that anyone struggling with out of control sexual behavior seek a professional with specialized training.

-My intention is to provide recommendations and guidance to partners—and addicts—who either have no one in their geographical area with specialized training to treat sex addiction (or partners of sex addicts), or those who have therapists with experience in treating addiction, but don’t seem to have a grasp of the unique challenges and issues related to treating sex addiction.
+My intention is to provide recommendations and guidance to betrayed partners—and addicts—who either have no one in their geographical area with specialized training to treat out of control sexual behavior (or their betrayed partners), or those who have therapists with experience in treating addiction, but don’t seem to have a grasp of the unique challenges and issues related to treating sex addiction.

-Here are a few examples of what some individuals—and couples—hear from therapists who don’t have specialized training when seeking help for sex addiction-related issues:
+Here are a few examples of what some individuals—and couples—hear from therapists who don’t have specialized training when seeking help for issues related to out of control sexual behavior or addiction:

 - You (the partner), just need to watch porn with him.